Disaster & Pandemic Assistance

-We respond to disasters to support the victims affected and those working on the frontline, as well as fundraise to support the keyline workers and provide volunteer therapists to be of assistance.
+We respond to disasters to support the victims affected and those working on the frontline.
+We fundraise and support the keyline workers by providing volunteer therapists to be of assistance.

 During one of the worst health crises of the century, the IFA implemented a series of measures for communities most impacted by the crisis.
-The IFA collectively donated more than four thousand (4,000) masks, hygiene products and hand sanitisers to frontline healthcare workers in the UK serving the most vulnerable people striving to curb the pandemic i.e. Ealing Hospital and Northwick Park Hospital and local hospices.
-In addition, we also donated a further 300 care packages to key frontline workers at Clay Ponds Rehabilitation Hospital, local to our West London Head Office who were receiving those who had recovered from COVID 19 from St Thomas, St George’s and St Mary’s hospital Paddington.
-At one point, they had over 200 key workers including nurses, doctors, carers and not forgetting cleaners that were in lockdown stationed there.
-Away from family and friends we wanted to make sure they felt cared and appreciated for all they were doing on behalf of use all.
-We also made sure, at the heart of it, that each of our own members were well stocked with masks when supplies were limited.
+The IFA collectively donated more than five thousand (5,000) masks, hygiene products and hand sanitisers to frontline healthcare workers in the UK serving the most vulnerable people striving to curb the pandemic i.e., Ealing Hospital and Northwick Park Hospital and local hospices.
+In addition, we also donated a further 300 care packages to key frontline workers at Clay Ponds Rehabilitation Hospital, local to our West London Head Office, who were receiving patients from St Thomas, St George’s and St Mary’s hospital, Paddington who were suffering from long term covid.
+They had over 200 key workers including nurses, doctors, carers and not forgetting cleaners that were in lockdown stationed there.
+Away from family and friends we wanted to make sure they felt cared and appreciated for all they were doing on behalf of use all so we put together care packages which included comfort blends, soaps, face masks, essential oil diffusers, hydrosols inhalers, magazines and some well-deserved munchies to enjoy.
+We also made sure, at the heart of it, that each of our international members were well stocked with masks when supplies were limited.

 Response to 911 Attacks